hellNah-6767/KonaneProject/README.md

 # KonaneProject
-This is a demonstration established after the code is done to complete the whole project
+This is a demonstration established after the code is done It only contain a konane.v, which is a verilog format code of the game.